checkmarx-ts/aws-automation/README.md

 Checkmarx will create AMIs using the EC2 Image Builder service.
 Create this stack manually or by deploying the ```400-image-builder.yml``` using the CLI.
 Many parameter inputs to this template will be sourced from previous templates.

 In case somehow you don't already have one, you will need a keypair at this point before you continue (this template takes a keypair as a parameter).
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html#creating-a-key-pair.

+Once you are finished with this step you need to go the EC2 Image Builder service and run the pipelines to generate AMIs.
+Those AMIs are used in the next step.

 ```powershell